viniciusvasti/my-personal-website/posts/hands-on-aws-agw-terraform-sls-framework-part-3.md

 --header 'Content-Type: application/x-www-form-urlencoded' \
 --data-urlencode 'grant_type=client_credentials'
 ```
-The response should be a Json with access token:
+The response should be a JSON with an access token:

 ```json
 {